August 17, 2016

 I’m a real nerd when it comes to chemistry jokes, but I especially wanted to use this one for today’s post; because today is all about our dear friend, hydrogen peroxide, also known as H2O2 (H2O too, get it?
 Yeah, I thought so, too!).
 Now, some of these tips use a lot of hydrogen peroxide, but thankfully, the stuff is ridiculously cheap, even without considering its versatility.

-It’s a great disinfectant/bleaching agent.
+Clean with Hydrogen Peroxide, It’s a great disinfectant/bleaching agent.

 Got dark hair with lighter highlights?
 You’re probably familiar with this special property possessed by hydrogen peroxide that is taken advantage of in the hairdressing industry.
 Peroxide is not only a powerful bleaching agent, it is also a wonderful cleaning agent that can be used to kill bacteria and works as a superb disinfectant killing surface bacteria and viruses in as little as 30 seconds.